Cyclic vomiting syndrome

 - Write down key personal information, including dietary habits and any major stresses or recent changes — both positive and negative — in your child's life or yours.

-- Bring a list of all medications, as well as any vitamins or supplements, that you or your child takes.
+- Bring a list of all medications, vitamins or supplements that you or your child takes.

 - Write down questions to ask the doctor.

 Questions to ask the doctor